a2br/ecoledirecte.js/README.md

 	console.error("This login did not go well.");
 });

-// Is is a student account?
+// Is it a student account?
 if (!account || account.type !== "student") throw new Error("Not a student!");

 // Get the homework due for a specific date as a simplified array